Mhmdxc/Laravel_Basic-CRUD/README.md

 ```sh
 ./vendor/bin/sail artisan migrate
 ```
-After running the migrations, if you encounter any issues, it's likely due to MySQL not being fully loaded yet.
-In such cases, try waiting a few moments and then re-running the migration command.
+*** :exclamation: After running the migrations, if you encounter any issues, it's likely due to MySQL not being fully loaded yet.
+In such cases, try waiting a few moments and then re-running the migration command. ***

  - Start Vite (for Tailwind styles and JS bundling):
 ```sh